 We breathed fire and ran on unrefined youthful energy.
 It was 1973.

 We knew that if we wanted federal policy to work for rural Americans, we had to raise our voice.
-So we opened shop in an old storefront in rural Nebraska and put nose-to-grindstone.
+So, we opened shop in an old storefront in rural Nebraska and put nose-to-grindstone.
 We grew a rural grassroots community.
 We spoke up about corporate wrongs against family farmers.
 We took rural voices to Washington.

 We believed we would succeed.
 It was hard work, but our passion kept us standing strong for rural Americans.
-And now, we’re more than 25,000 and growing across the nation.
-We’re proud of our track record of successes.

 Establish strong rural communities, social and economic justice, environmental stewardship, and genuine opportunity for all while engaging people in decisions that affect the quality of their lives and the future of their communities.